FURRY FRENZY

 If your suit DOES have LEDS: Do NOT soak it in water.
 Instead, fill a bucket with cool water and add a very small amount of detergent as if you're washing one single shirt in the washing machine.
 Use a cloth to gently dampen and scrub the head.
 You can use the same cloth to wipe the inside of the head as well but be careful not to scrub the eyes.
 Once soapy, get fresh water and carefully rinse the soap off using the cloth.
 Once done, gently squeeze squeezable places such as the ears, neck, horns, etc. to get out as much water as possible.
 Brush it, lay it on a towel and put a fan on it.
 Every hour or 2, come back and give it a good brushing.
 Keep doing this until it's completely dry.
 Note that you may have to turn the head so that the fan is able to dry it all the way around (or you can use multiple fans).
 Small things like tongues and eyelids can be washed in a sink using soap and water.

 This is personally my way of cleaning my fursuits but there are hundreds of videos on YouTube that you could also follow.
-Please note that none of my suits are machine washable/dryable nor are they able to be turned inside out, so be wary.
+Please note that I've never put any of my suit parts into a washing/drying machine so if you're planning to attempt that, PLEASE be careful and do your research.
+I definitely don't recommend putting your fursuit head in a washer/dryer.